-The University will consider for regular admission the application of a student who is not a high school graduate who submits:
+The University will consider for regular admission a student who is not a high school graduate who submits:

-- 1. a certificate indicating one has earned 16 units in high school - 2. a GPA of 3.000 or higher on a 4.000 scale in these high school units - 3. a recommendation from one's principal, superintendent or counselor - 4. a minimum ACT composite score of 20 or SAT score of 940
+- 1. A completed application for admission - 2.
+An official transcript showing at least 16 units in high school - 3.
+A GPA of 3.000 or higher on a 4.000 scale on high school work - 4.
+A minimum ACT composite score of 20 or SAT score of 940 - 5.
+A recommendation from one's principal, superintendent or counselor